 This event counts any memory write operation issued by the CPU which looks up in the (unified) L2 cache.
 The event counts whether the access hits or misses in the L2 cache.
-The event also Copyright © 2021 Arm Limited (or its affiliates).
-All rights reserved.
-Non-Confidential counts any write-back from the L1 data cache that allocates into the L2 cache.
+The event also counts any write-back from the L1 data cache that allocates into the L2 cache.
 This event treats Data Cache Zero by Virtual Address (DC ZVA) operations as a store instruction and counts those accesses.
 Snoops from outside the CPU are not counted.